Main Navigation beebs

 A male wearing safety glasses holding a clipboard while inspecting a blue vehicle

 While a vehicle history report can tell you if a vehicle has had major repairs done, the well-trained eye of a mechanic can provide more detailed information about a used car.
-A mechanic can examine the status of wear items like timing belts and hoses and assess the overall health of the engine before they become headaches.
+A mechanic can use a test drive and service exam to assess timing belts, hoses, and the overall health of the engine before they become headaches.
 A qualified mechanic can also determine if the car has received regular maintenance.

 A mechanic can also identify poor work done in a previous repair.
-The vehicle history report might tell you that a car has had work done, but it can't tell you how well it was done.
-A mechanic can do just that while also assessing if there's been any serious damage that didn't make it on to the vehicle inspection report.
+The vehicle history report will tell you that a car has had work done, but it can't tell you how well it was done.
+A mechanic can do just that while also assessing if there's been any serious damage that didn't make it onto the vehicle history report.

 Most sellers will allow you to get a used car inspected at a local repair shop before completing a purchase.
 The information you get from that inspection, in addition to what you learn from the vehicle history report, can be vital.